aaditya/magento-api-rest/README.md

 Make sure to check the resource access is as per your requirements to prevent misuse of the API Keys.

-Check out the Magento API endpoints and data that can be manipulated in <https://devdocs.magento.com/redoc/2.3/index.html>.
+Check out the Magento 2 API endpoints and data that can be manipulated in <https://devdocs.magento.com/redoc/2.3/index.html>.

-* The above documentation is for Magento 2.3, latest at the time of making this package.
+Or, if you are using Magento 1.X, refer to [these](https://devdocs.magento.com/guides/m1x/api/rest/introduction.html) documentation.

-* This library is compatible with Magento 2.2 and Magento 1.9.
+* This library is compatible with Magento 2 as well as Magento 1.X REST Endpoints.

 ## Setup

-Setup for the new Magento REST API integration (Magento 2.3 or later):
+Setup for the Magento REST API integration:

 ```js
 const MagentoAPI = require('magento-api-rest');